-Angela Carbone is Associate Professor of early modern History at the Department of Education, Psychology, Communication of the University of Bari Aldo Moro.
+Angela Carbone is Associate Professor of early modern History at the Department of Humanistic Research and Innovation of the University of Bari Aldo Moro.
 Her main areas of research are: family; gender history; charity and assistance.
 Among her list of publications are: Esposti e orfani nella Puglia dell’Ottocento (Cacucci Editore, 2000); Vita nei Sassi.
 Famiglia, infanzia e assistenza a Matera in età moderna (Cacucci Editore, 2005); Ritirate dalle cose del mondo.
 Donne e istituzioni nel Mezzogiorno moderno (Guida Editori, 2020).

 For the Other Sister project, Prof. Carbone aims to work on non-cloistered women in early modern Southern Italy and Mediterranean (Puglia, Basilicata, Calabria, Malta).
 Using the rich and unexplored archival sources, her new researches will interest different female figures: monache di casa, converse, repentant women.